Ramonta-Lee/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 drop an egg from bottom level  up until the egg breaks the previous floor is the highest the egg can be dropped without breaking

+Implementing a binary search would improve the efficiency by reducing the number of attempts as it halved the list.
+This could increase the number of broken eggs versus the prior solution but it improves in reducing the number of attempts.

+runtime is also better: O(logn)

 The runtime is O(n)